 Workshop, “Africa and the New Institutionalism: Rents, Violence, and Elite Constraints and Incentives.”
 17th Workshop on New Institutionalism (NIW), Madrid, Spain, March 2022.

 Invited Lecture, “Economics & Power in the International System.”
-Why We Fight and How We Fight U.S. Wars (General Tom Draude), January 2022.
+Course: Why We Fight and How We Fight U.S. Wars (General Tom Draude), January 2022.

 Conference Paper, “Rethinking African Sovereignty, Again: Beyond Governmentality and Critical Theory.”
 Southeast Regional Seminar in African Studies (SERSAS), October 2021.

 Conference Paper, “Conceptual Perspectives on Nile Politics and the GERD.”
 Midwestern Political Science Association (MPSA), 2021.

 Invited Lecture, “Ethiopia’s Transitions and Contemporary Africa: Challenges and Opportunities.”
 Academy of Senior Professionals at Eckerd College (ASPEC), 2020.